GCBallesteros/quaternions/docs/workflows/check-current-position-of-a-satellite.md

+# AI!
+Repeat what we just did for debbuging quaternions here
 # Check Current Position of a Satellite

 This workflow demonstrates how to move a point in the visualizer to the current